lavanet/lava/x/plans/README.md

 }
 ```

-The "GLS" geolocation means that the policy is global and not configurable.
+The `GLS` geolocation means that the policy is global and not configurable.

 #### Selected Providers